-- TOC is recommended for all positive sites.
+- TOC is recommended for all positive sites where there has not been a culture done.
 Culture is the preferred method using the charcoal swab that is also used for group A strep culture. - Obtain cultures 3 to 7 days after treatment is complete.
-If culture is not available and NAAT is used as a TOC, it should be performed at earliest 2 to 3 weeks after completion of treatment. - Repeat screening is recommended 6 months post-treatment for all individuals with NG infection.
+If culture is not available and NAAT is used as a TOC, it should be performed 2 to 3 weeks after completion of treatment. - Repeat screening is recommended 6 months post-treatment for all individuals with NG infection.